 To dull the rattle of the van and the exterior sounds of rain or rowdy neighbours, I chose to sound deaden my van, also since I have two dogs who bark at everything.
 For the first layer I went for 'Dodo Mat Deaden Hex Roll' which is placed over 50% of each panel to stop the vibration.
 Then on top as a second layer I went for "Dodo Super Liner 6mm" which is a thermal and acoustic liner which not only dulls the sound but also keeps the van cool in the summer and warm in the winter.
 I decided to add this layers to make sure all the exterior panels were covered with something to prevent condensation.

 Since I shall be using this van in all four seasons, I wanted to well insulate the floor.
 Due to the ridges I felt a granule insulation would work best for filling all the gaps.
 Cork is a 100% natural material, harvested from the Quercus Suber tree.
-Its fee from chemical and toxins.
+It's free from chemicals and toxins.
 Both thermal and acoustic insulating, water and fire resistant.
 A renewable raw material, which is lightweight and recyclable, an all round great eco-friendly solution.

-For my walls however I chose to go for sheeps wool, another great eco-friendly choice.
+For my walls however, I chose to go for sheeps wool, another great eco-friendly choice.
 Wool has great thermal and acoustic insulating properties.
 It's natural and free from toxins.
 It does absorb water, however this is beneficial for a van, as instead of condensation sitting on the van wall and turning to rust.
-It gets absorb and release when necessary.
+It gets absorbed and released when necessary.
 The absorption of water doesn't affect its insulating properties or make it rot.

 When buying a secondhand vehicle, it will no doubtably come with a little or a lot of rust.
 This is very bad for your van, rust is a disease and will spread, deteriorating the metal of your van.
 So this must be the first thing you deal with.
 To remove it, simply sand or grind down any areas till there is no more rust, just shiny metal.
 If it is penetrated the surface and formed a hole, remove all the infection and seal it up.
 To treat the area and prevent future rust, clean the surface of debris and grease with vinegar.
 First apply some rust convertor to stabilise the surface, then for interior use apply some direct-to-rust paint.
 For the exterior apply some galvanised zinc paint then a matching exterior paint.